valeoai/VideoActionModel/README.md

 ## Training

-The SLURM configurations provided in this repository is specifically tailored for the French Jean-Zay cluster.
-While it should be compatible with other SLURM clusters, users are responsible for verifying and adapting the scripts, e.g. `jeanzay_slurm_job_submit.py`, to meet their own system requirements.
+The SLURM configurations provided in this repository are specifically tailored for the French Jean-Zay cluster.
+While it should be compatible with other SLURM clusters, please verify and adapt the scripts, e.g. `jeanzay_slurm_job_submit.py`, to meet your own system requirements.

 ### Pre-training

+To run the VaViM pre-training, you can use the following command:

 ```bash
 python jeanzay_slurm_job_submit.py \